-In 2020, the average ransomware payment was $312,493—a 171% year-over-year increase.
-That’s not a small change, but if you’re thinking that your business leaders could stomach that expense to win back control of data, the actual payment is just the start.
+In 2021, the average ransomware payment was $541,010, up from 2020’s $312,493 average.
+Insurance premiums for cyber coverage increased, too, up 92% in 2021 compared to 2020.
+If you’re thinking that your business leaders could stomach that expense to win back control of data, just note: the actual payment is just the start.

 Where the Money Goes After a Ransomware Attack

 The price of ransomware almost always amounts to more than the cost of the ransom.
 There are the extra people-hours that must be devoted to reassuring customers.
 There are shareholder lawsuits the business must defend.
 There are outsourced IT and cybersecurity that may need to be deployed.
 Downtime could cost millions of dollars per minute in lost revenue alone.
 And, in regulated environments, that’s just the start of the additional pain to come.

 Organizations hit by ransomware attacks may also have to pay for:

 - External media relations

 Find out what might happen when you do or don’t pay a ransom >>

 Now you’re looking at more like $1.85 million.
 That’s the average bill for rectifying a ransomware attack, including downtime, network cost, and lost opportunities, according to Sophos.